 Our product testing team has spent hundreds of hours on rowing machines, from the fanciest options to the downright most basic ones available.
 Our experience with rowing machines spans several years—collective decades—and includes many different forms of rowing workouts.

-To bring you this guide to the best budget rowing machines, we ordered and tested several rowing machines that cost less than $1,000 and judged them against a set of criteria, including:
+To bring you this guide to the best budget rowing machines, we ordered and tested several rowing machines and rated them on a scale of 1 to 5 on a set of criteria, including:

 Benefits Of Budget Rowing Machines